HW 4: C'mon Let's Link-ed List

 Tim is working on his speech for his next talk.
 After all, the grind never stops.
 He doesn’t trust Google Docs and needs your help to create his very own, simplified document editing and sharing system to prevent his speech from falling into the wrong hands.

-Linked lists
+Section 1: Linked lists

-Adding remove
+Part 1: Adding a remove method

 The image below helps illustrate what the remove method should achieve.
 We have the linked-list [a,b,c,d] and we want to remove the item at the 2nd index.
 The result would be linked list [a,b,d] pictured below with the pre-removal list.